Secure-Embedded-Systems/woot2025-GlitchGluck/example3/fault-1st/README.md

 ## File Descriptions

-This folder simulate the fault system behavior under incorrect PIN entry conditions and generate the DSTG for analysis.
+This folder simulate the 1st fault behavior under incorrect PIN entry conditions and generate the DSTG for analysis.

 ### Incorrect Pin Entry